 GREP searches in InDesign CC and earlier is a strange new world for many of us.
 The ability to search for text patterns immediately suggests new and powerful possibilities.
 Here are some things I have learned about GREP.

-After being told all about it by Peter Kahrel, I thought you might enjoy an update on the GREP capabilities since InDesign CS4.
-It turns out there are more and newer GREP code tricks supported in InDesign CS4 within its Find/Change dialog box.
+Every year or so someone reveals a new GREP code that works inside InDesign, so here is an update on the GREP capabilities since the majority of them were listed in InDesign CS4.
+It turns out there are more and newer GREP code tricks supported in InDesign since then within its Find/Change dialog box.

 Adobe InDesign CS6 has more preferences and adjustable interface settings than any other software.
 It turns out that these preferences are scattered well beyond Edit > Preferences.
 So, if you want a complete tour of preferences...